Transient Ischemic Attack (TIA)

 If you have significant narrowing of part of the carotid artery in the neck, surgery may be done to correct the problem.
 This will help prevent future TIAs and stroke.
 The procedure is called carotid endarterectomy or carotid artery stenting.

 Some TIAs are related to small free floating blood clots in the heart.
 These clots can occur in people with atrial fibrillation or advanced heart failure.
-In this situation, your doctor may choose anticoagulation (anti-clotting) medications such as heparin and warfarin.
+In this situation, your doctor may choose anticoagulation (anti-clotting) medications such as heparin, warfarin or one of the newer oral anticoagulant drugs.

 When To Call a Professional